nissy/mg/README.md

     mg [options] <command> [sections...]
 Options:
     -c string
-        set configuration file. (default "mg.toml")
+        Set configuration file. (default "mg.toml")
     -h bool
-        this help.
+        This help.
     -v bool
-        Display the mg version.
+        Display the version of mg.
 Commands:
-    up      Migrate the DB to the most recent version available down    Roll back the version by 1 status  Display the status of Migrate.
+    up      Migrate the DB to the most recent version available down    Roll back the version by 1 status  Display the status of migrate.
 ```